B-Ricey763/haha-heros-react-app/README.md

 ## Quickstart

-To run, clone the repository and create a `.env` file in `/frontend` with a `REACT_APP_URL` parameter to tell the React app where the REST API is on the server.
+To run, clone the repository and create a `.env` file in `/frontend` with a `REACT_APP_API_URL` parameter to tell the React app where the REST API is on the server.
 This is what it should look like:

 ```
 REACT_APP_API_URL = "http://localhost:8080"